WorldVistA/VistA/Documentation/Install/README.rst

         * xinetd.d - Scripts copied from Scripts/Install/GTM/xinetd.d directory
         * init.d - Scripts copied from Scripts/Install/GTM/etc/init.d directory

+    * ewdjs - Contains all of the javascript and html pages for ewdjs

     * log - Setup as the GT.M log directory and contains logs from xinetd scripts